Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

 \subsubsection{Guidance for Semantic Control}

-Guidance can also be employed to ensure the consistency of diffused output and provided semantic control signals including text prompts or semantic images without time-consuming fine-tuning or training.
-In practice, semantic guidance loss is usually designed based on pre-trained CLIP model which learned a rich shared embedding space for image and text.
+Guidance can also be employed to ensure the consistency to provided semantic control signals, such as text prompts or semantic images, without time-consuming fine-tuning or training.
+Semantic guidance losses are usually designed based on pre-trained CLIP models which have a rich shared image-text embedding space.